futurewei-cloud/chogori-sql/docs/K2SqlDesignProposal.md

 * RPC server for SQL executors to heartbeat and call APIs for database/table/index updates
 * Catalog Manager
-  * initialize, create, and save PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and postgres
+  * initialize, create, and save PG system databases and tables to K2 storage layer, for example, all the [system catalog](https://www.postgresql.org/docs/11/catalogs.html) for template1, template0, and Postgres
   * manage user databases and tables such as create, insert, update, delete, and truncate.
   * provide catalog APIs to external clients such as SQL executors
   * cache schemas locally to avoid fetching them from remote